rcl-ssl/docs/installations/iis.md

 Step 10 : Choose “ALL TASKS” then select “Import”.

-Step 11 : Follow the “Certificate Import Wizard” to import your “Certificate” from the .PFX file saved on your hosting machine.
+Step 11 : Follow the “Certificate Import Wizard” to import your “Certificate” from the .PFX file that you downloaded from the RCCL SSL Portal and  saved on your hosting machine.

 Step 12 : Browse to the .PFX and enter the associated password when prompted.
-Enter the certificate password you assigned when creating the certificate in the RCL portal.
-You can find this password in the **Certificate Details** page (```Certificate Password``) of the **RCL Portal**.
+Enter the certificate password you assigned when creating the certificate in the RCL SSL portal.
+You can find this password in the **Certificate Details** page (```Certificate Password``) of the RCL SSL Portal.

 Step 13 : If desired, check the box to “Mark This Key As Exportable”.
 We recommend choosing this option.